Sibilant Sirystes Sirystes sibilator (aka Sirystes) |

 Several species were lumped under the name Sirystes but there were some differences in plumage between the

 subspecies although all have a black crown with a generally raised crest and grey to white underparts.
 Most authorities including the HBW and Birdlife International checklist now split this into four species.
-This particular bird shows
+The bird in photo 1 shows

 some buff on the wingbars.